 6 Unmissable Wine Routes on The Camino

 Are you a wine lover?
-Head on an incredible wine tasting adventure along the Camino with CaminoWays.com, the walking holiday specialist.
+Embark on a wine-tasting adventure along the Camino de Santiago with CaminoWays.com, the walking holiday specialist.
 Discover 6 Camino Wine Routes.

-Autumn is the time for wine harvesting in Europe and the Camino de Santiago and the Via Francigena trails take walkers through some of the most important wine-producing regions in France, Spain, Portugal, and Italy.
+Autumn is the time for wine harvesting in Europe.
+The Camino de Santiago and the Via Francigena trails pass through key wine-producing regions in France, Spain, Portugal, and Italy.

 Vineyards-autumn-camino-ways-camino-portugues

-September and October are the ideal months to visit these beautiful wine-producing regions to experience the tradition and culture of the harvest season.
+September and October are perfect for visiting these wine regions to experience the harvest season’s tradition and culture.

-As the most prestigious winemaking region in Spain, La Rioja is the most obvious choice for Camino Wine Routes lovers.
-The region is located on the famous Camino Frances and its capital, Logroño, is home to a fantastic harvest festival at the end of September called the Fiesta de la Vendimia.
+As Spain’s most prestigious winemaking region, La Rioja is the most obvious choice for Camino Wine Routes lovers.
+The region is located on the famous Camino Francés.
+Its capital, Logroño, is home to a fantastic harvest festival called the Fiesta de la Vendimia at the end of September.

 templars-castle-ponferrada-walk-the-camino-de-santiago-caminoways

-Home to delicious Mencía red wines, El Bierzo is another fantastic destination for Camino Wine Routes lovers on the Camino Frances (French Way).
+Home to delicious Mencía red wines, El Bierzo is another fantastic destination for Camino Wine Routes lovers on the Camino Francés.
 Aside from its wine, the area also has a fascinating history.
-The Templars built a castle in the area’s capital, Ponferrada, to protect pilgrims who were walking the Camino de Santiago.
+The Templars built a castle in the area’s capital, Ponferrada, to protect pilgrims walking the Camino de Santiago.
 You can still explore ‘Castillo de los Templarios’ today.

 porto-portuguese-camino-min